alejandronanez/redux-101/README.md

 ====
 I don't want to setup a new application from scratch everytime I start a new project using React + Redux + ES6 + Hot Reloading + Webpack + ESLINT so I decided to create this boilerplate project.

-This project was heavily inspired in (hjs-webpack)[https://github.com/HenrikJoreteg/hjs-webpack].
+This project was heavily inspired in [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) that makes webpack configuration nice and easy.

 ## Usage
 For development: